pterotype-project/activitypub-php/README.md

     'dbPrefix' => 'activitypub_',
 ) );

-// Routing incoming ActivityPub requests to the ActivityPub-PHP if ( in_array( $_SERVER['HTTP_ACCEPT'],
+// Routing incoming ActivityPub requests to ActivityPub-PHP if ( in_array( $_SERVER['HTTP_ACCEPT'],
                array( 'application/ld+json', 'application/activity+json' ) ) ) {
     // Handle the request, perform any side effects and delivery,